blockchain-lab-um/masca/packages/docs/docs/ssi/vc.md

 }
 ```

-The subject (e.g. a person, object or company) the credential data is about.
+The entity (e.g. a person, object or company) the credential data is about.
 This object contains one or more properties that are related to the subject of VC.
-The subject identifier (`credentialSubject.id`) is usually a DID of the subject.
+The subject identifier (`credentialSubject.id`) is usually a DID of the entity.
 In our example, `credentialSubject` contanis relevant data (type of degre, year of graduation, score, etc.) for the University Degree of `John Dough`.

 #### [Cryptographic Proofs](https://www.w3.org/TR/vc-data-model/#proofs-signatures)